 Can I access the personal data of other individuals?

 An individual only has the right to access personal data of which they are the subject and there is no right of access to the personal data of friends or family.
 However, there are some instances in which a request made on behalf of another individual or for a specific purpose (such as the detection or prevention of crime) will be considered.
-Please see the section 'Making a third party request for personal data' below for further information.
+Please refer to this section for further information.

 When will I receive a response to my request?

-Under data protection legislation, the University must respond within 40 calendar days of receiving a request and proof of ID and the £10 fee unless the request is particularly complex, in which case the deadline may be extended by a further two months.
+Under data protection legislation, the University must respond within 1 calendar month of receiving a request and proof of ID, unless the request is particularly complex, in which case the deadline may be extended by a further two months.
 Where the University needs to extend a deadline we will write to inform the requestor of this.